 - Roll from back to front and front to back

-- Sit if he is supported or in a high chair
+- Sit if he or she is supported or in a high chair

 - Start getting teeth